FeraruSilviuMarian/project0/README.md

 "get it on adnroid"
 "get it on ios" when the window is small enough for a phone or tablet.

-Interesting how not using flask/jinja like in CS50, was difficult in the sense that I had to copy paste a lot of sutff, instead of using a template and extending it.
+Also shows how not using flask/jinja makes the code redundant.